Before You Go

 During the day—Wide-brimmed hats are a good choice for sun protection.
 Ball caps are also useful since they fit under helmets, which are required in some of the larger rapids.

 In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
 They are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.

 Each passenger is required to wear a PFD (personal flotation device) while on the boats and in the water.
-On the first day of the trip you will be issued a PFD that will be yours to wear for the duration of the trip.
+On the first day of the trip, you will be issued a PFD that will be yours to wear for the duration of the trip.
 The guides will make appropriate adjustments to your PFD to ensure a proper fit.
 (Please note: You must weigh less than 245 pounds and have a chest size smaller than 56” in order to fit into the PFD.)
-For your added protection, in some of the larger, more challenging rapids, your trip leader will also ask you to wear a helmet.
+For added protection, in some of the larger, more challenging rapids, your trip leader will also ask you to wear a helmet.
 Some passengers may decide to wear it even in some of the smaller rapids.

-Rain gear protects you from rain, wind and the splash of the rapids.
-It is one of the essential items that all passengers should have no matter what time of year you are traveling.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended as well as good secure closures around your head, neck, wrists and ankles.
+Rain gear protects you from rain, wind, and the splash of the rapids.
+It is one of the essential items that all guests should have no matter the time of year they are traveling.
+Our river guides always bring their rain gear.
+Look for a jacket and pants that are 100% waterproof, not just water resistant.
+A hooded jacket is recommended as well as good secure closures around your head, neck, wrists, and ankles.
 Do not bring a rain poncho as it cannot be worn under your PFD.